 Music Theory Exam

-Students in all graduate degree programs in music, with the exception of Music Therapy students, must take MUS:5200 Basic Analytical Techniques along with one elective music theory course for the Masters degree and two electives for the Doctoral degree.
+Students in all graduate degree programs in music, with the exception of M.A.
+Music Therapy students, must take two elective music theory courses for the Master's degree and three elective theory courses for the Doctoral degree.
 Music Theory electives are listed under “Graduate Programs: Master of Arts” in the University of Iowa General Catalog.

 What Happens after the Exam